 Our productive lives are being separated from our private lives, and that is wrong, considering the impact of private life and it’s effect on our working life, and even vice versa.
 Both need to function for optimal results.

-CORE is still being in the process of evolving, but it’s simplified approach to systems.
-Actually CORE is more of a guideline to what your productivity ecosystem should look like at the end of your journey.
+The CORE is still being in the process of evolving, but it’s simplified the approach to systems.
+Actually, CORE is more of a guideline to what your productivity ecosystem should look like at the end of your journey.
 I don’t believe in approaching your productivity from the outside, I believe that the main breakthroughs are coming from within.

 CORE stands for: